cronvel/kung-fig/doc/KFG.md

 <a name="history"></a>
 ## A Bit of History

-It all started back in 2009, when Cédric Ronvel was bored by the fact that JSON would be a great format to write config file if it had comments support and would be less nitpicking with commas.
+It all started back in 2009, when *Cédric Ronvel* was bored by the fact that JSON would be a great format to write config file if it had comments support and would be less nitpicky with commas.

-It ends up being like JSON without braces, brackets and commas, optional double-quotes, relying on indentation for hierarchical data representation, very close to YAML (also it's worth noting that it was done *before* being aware of the existence of YAML), and a simple syntax to perform operation.
+He ends up writting a parser for a human-friendly format, being like JSON without braces, brackets and commas, with optional double-quotes, relying on indentation for hierarchical data representation, very close to YAML (also it's worth noting that it was done *before* being aware of the very existence of YAML), and a simple syntax to perform operation.

+That very first KFG implementation was written for PHP and was not publicly released.

+* In 2014, the KFG file format resurrected: it was ported to Node.js, it was part of some obscure project.
+* It undergoes fundamental redesign in 2015, then was publicly released for the first time.
 * The addition of **custom classes/constructors** appears in 2015.
 * The addition of **tags** appears in 2016 to support creation of simple scripting language.
 * The addition of **refs**, **templates** and **expressions** appears in 2016 to support creation of simple scripting language.
+* The addition of **section**, **map/dictionnary** syntax appears in 2018 to ease creation of localization langpack.

+The Philosophy of KFG focus on human-friendly and intuitive syntax, coverage of all kind of data-model, and line-based.
+Each line of KFG can be parsed as a stand-alone line, except for the hierarchical reconnection.